-More than 10 years since release, it’s still seeing regular updates, features and changes.
+More than 10 years since its release, it’s still seeing regular updates, features, and changes.
 It’s relatively cheap, a one-time payment of 10 USD, compared to Adobe Fresco’s monthly 10 USD subscription.
-And Procreate is still one of the most well thought-out and fully-featured digital painting apps on the market, as every digital painting app reviewer will tell you.
+And Procreate is still one of the most well-thought-out and fully-featured digital painting apps on the market, as every digital painting app reviewer will tell you.

-As a matter of fact, there are a lot of professional artists that proudly use Procreate and don’t feel the need to hide it.
+There are a lot of professional artists that proudly use Procreate and don’t feel the need to hide it.
 For a long time, there was a stigma against portable consumer products like the iPad in the professional field.

-With the many UI and design changes over the years, it’s no wonder that Procreate also added new sections containing new elements.
-One of these sections or panels, is the “Adjustments” section, over at the top left, next to the spanner that signifies settings.
+With the many UI and design changes over the years, it’s no wonder that Procreates also added new sections containing new elements.
+One of these sections or panels is the “Adjustments” section, over at the top left, next to the spanner that signifies settings.

 Most of the other effects in this section function by applying their advertised effect and letting you control various parameters by swiping horizontally or vertically.
-Not Liquify, this tool works somewhat like all the other brushes in the paint, smudge and erase tools.
+Not Liquify, this tool works somewhat like all the other brushes in the paint, smudge, and erase tools.

 Firstly, you’ll want to choose which shape you want to liquify according to.
-This can be anything from “push,” “twirl right,” “twirl left,” “pinch,” “expand,” “crystals,” “edge” or “reconstruct,” with two more options at the end “adjust” and “reset.”
-These last two might appear grayed-out, but that’s because they only come into play once you’ve started using the effect.
+This can be anything from “push,” “twirl right,” “twirl left,” “pinch,” “expand,” “crystals,” “edge,” or “reconstruct,” with two more options at the end “adjust” and “reset.”
+These last two might appear grayed out, but that’s because they only come into play once you’ve started using the effect.

 “Pinch” and “Expand” are opposites of each other.
 “Pinch” will draw the colours around it towards itself in a straight line as if the painting is on cloth and someone pinched the cloth at that one point.
 “Expand” does the opposite and pushes the colours around it outwards in a circular pattern.

-Under this effect, the surrounding pixels sort of move outward unevenly in a form of zig-zag pattern, almost giving the appearance of small shards or ‘crystals.’
+Under this effect, the surrounding pixels sort of move outward unevenly in a form of a zig-zag pattern, almost giving the appearance of small shards or ‘crystals.’
 This can be really useful to give a surface a fuzzy effect, or present small strands of hair or fur.

 “Edge” is almost like “pinch” but instead just pulls in the surrounding pixels to a line instead of a point, almost seeming to fold two parts of the painting together.
 Almost as if the painting is cloth and someone pressed the edge of a thin rigid surface into it.
 This one can lead to some very interesting results.

 “Adjust” can allow you to mess with the strength of the effect you’ve applied.
-Keep in mind that this option only shows up once you’ve actually applied some liquification.
+Keep in mind that this option only shows up once you’ve applied some liquification.
 “Reset” just resets all applied liquify effects and completely undoes everything until the point where you started liquifying.

+Procreate can also provide you with faster art and stacking tools.
+You simply need stronginternet and an optimum battery to create amazing designs.
 Since the four parameters (size, pressure, distortion, momentum) are pretty self-explanatory with their titles, and since you’d only really understand and get the hang of it once you play around with them, I’ll leave that out of this article.